 Click images to see larger views.

 So, with Turgenev and Eichenberg thoroughly covered, let’s get into the production details.
-The Heritage original came out in 1941 (the first illustrated edition of the work, even!), and the LEC decided to try their own spin on the classic as well in 1951 (curious how both Crime and Punishment and Fathers and Sons took exactly ten years for Macy to come to the decision to upgrade the Heritage to a LEC; I’ll have to check on Moll Flanders).
+The Heritage original came out in 1941 (the first illustrated edition of the work, even!), and the LEC decided to try their own spin on the classic using the Heritage as a base in 1951 (curious how both Crime and Punishment and Fathers and Sons took exactly ten years for Macy to come to the decision to upgrade the Heritage to a LEC; Moll Flanders, on the other hand, was 12 years, and another example, Beowulf, was about 13 years).
 The illustrations for this edition were taken directly from Eichenberg’s woodblocks, which he had fortunately retained during the decade following the original publication (the Heritage original used electroplating to reproduce the artwork and text for cost management purposes).
 The Heritage was composed and printed by A. Colish on Worthy Paper Company paper, and bound by the ever-reliable Russell-Rutter.
 The LEC edition, on the other hand, was handed over to the Spiral Press and Joseph Blumenthal for its execution.
 The letter notes that The Lyrics of Francois Villon (1931), Sister Carrie (1938), The Pilgrim’s Progress (1940), and Spoon River Anthology (1941) were previously done by the Press, but World War II made Blumenthal to shut down the printing shop in order to join the fight, and only after its conclusion and subsequent resetting of shop could he once more print books.
 Blumenthal designed the LEC edition with the Scotch font, which was printed on Curtis Paper Company paper (“Curtis Rag”, to be specific).
 Eichenberg contributed the chapter flourishes, printed in a gray ink.
 The illustrations were printed on Japanese “wood-block” paper, a light paper that works quite well to make Eichenberg’s scenes pop on the page.
 The Spiral Press also handled this business.
-The bindery is absent, but the text suggests to me that Blumenthal handled that, too.
+The bindery is absent, but the Quarto confirms Russell-Rutter was in charge.
 Eichenberg supplied a new illustration to be brass-stamped onto the black buckram front board; the back is lacking the art, but keeps the cloth.
 The spine is a natural buckram, with a leather block featuring the title done in gold leaf, which Eichenberg also supplied.

 Colophon – Eichenberg signs this edition, and this is #734 of 1500 copies.